troyhacks/MoonLight/docs/moonlight/nodes.md

 sends LED output to ESP32 gpio pins.

 * Switch off to see the effect framerate in System Status/Metrics
-* Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 leds, 24 bits is 130 fps theoretically - 120 practically)
+* Switch on to see the effect framerate throttled by a LED driver in System Status/Metrics (800KHz, 256 LEDs, 24 bits is 130 fps theoretically - 120 practically)
 * Will move to driver node later ...

 ### Physical driver ☸️